Rewriting: Term rewriting systems

 In contrast to string rewriting systems, whose objects are sequences of symbols, the objects of a term rewriting system form a term algebra.
 A term can be visualized as a tree of symbols, the set of admitted symbols being fixed by a given signature.
+As a formalism, term rewriting systems have the full power of Turing machines, that is, every computable function can be defined by a term rewriting system.

+Some programming languages are based on term rewriting.
+One such example is Pure, a functional programming language for mathematical applications.